 Radiographic, or X-ray, examinations provide your dentist with an important tool that shows the condition of your teeth, its roots, jaw placement and the overall composition of your facial bones.
-X-rays can help your dentist determine the presence or degree of periodontal (gum) disease, abscesses and many abnormal growths, such as cysts and tumors.
-X-rays also can show the exact location of impacted and un-erupted teeth.
+Teeth X rays can help your dentist determine the presence or degree of periodontal (gum) disease, abscesses and many abnormal growths, such as cysts and tumors.
+Teeth X rays also can show the exact location of impacted and un-erupted teeth.
 They can pinpoint the location of cavities and other signs of disease that may not be possible to detect through a visual examination.

 Esthetic Family Dentistry utilizes Digital X-ray Systems, saving our patients and staff time!